 Rent in Manhattan is different than rent in rural areas of the Midwest.
 Orthodontic and dental offices have higher overhead (rent, equipment costs, taxes, wages, etc.) in cities like New York and Los Angeles, which could translate into a higher cost for your treatment.

 Cases that require an additional specialist, such as an oral surgeon, will often pay more for treatment.

 4. Doctor’s ranking

-A higher rank with Invisalign equals a lower lab cost for each case a provider submits; and could create a lower treatment cost for you.
+A higher ranking with Invisalign equals a lower lab cost for each case a provider submits; this could mean a lower treatment cost for you.

 5. Patient’s compliance with treatment

-Of course, a patient who does not follow the doctor’s instructions for home care may have some additional costs if poor compliance results in a prolonged treatment time.
+Of course, a patient who does not follow the doctor’s instructions for home care may have some additional costs, since poor compliance often results in prolonged treatment time.